yagmurs/AzureStack-VM-PoC/README.md

 - Tested for ASDK 1.1811.0.101 with original ASDK VHD for LOD environment
 - Timeserver is now use FQDN instead of IP address for upcoming versions
 - Required roles installed by default for ASDKImage to prevent restart requirement during the installation

+**updates on 12.01.2019
+- ARM template parameter values updated with supported numbers and sizes

 - Removal of file roles.xml from repository

 Feel free to post questions and enjoy!